KB1247 - Using Microsoft Teams with Moodle for online teaching

 Use Case: Collaborative Writing in Teams and Moodle

 The Instructor has created a private channel for the Students to work in where they cannot be seen by classmates.
 The two Students agree to create a new Word document in the "Files" area of their private channel.
-They work on different sections, assembling text, and chatting in Teams while they work together, watching each others edits happen in real-time on the page.
+They work on different sections, assembling text, and chatting in Teams while they work together, and watching each other's edits happen in the Word document in real-time.

 Use Case: Brainstorm a Business Solution using Teams Whiteboard